What Is The Philosophy Behind Veganism What Are Vegan Ethics

 Lower blood pressure

-Some studies have shown that following a vegan diet can help lower blood pressure.
+Some studies have shown that following a healthy vegan diet can help lower blood pressure.
 Lower blood pressure can reduce the risk of heart disease and stroke.
 This may be due to the high levels of antioxidants and other nutrients found in plant-based foods.
 These nutrients are known to have a positive effect on blood pressure.

 Lower cholesterol levels